damianhakert/damianhakert.github.io/source/posts/2016-12-20-How-to-use-GitLab-with-Jira.html.md

 ![Successful confirmation of Jira integration](images/blogimages/How-to-use-GitLab-with-Jira/image_20.png)

 By following those two steps, your GitLab and Jira project are integrated and ready to be bi-directionally engaged.

+## Level up your GitLab-Jira integration

+### Terminology

+Some important terminology for you to understand:

+* **Jira Issue** - Different organizations and projects track different kinds of issues, which could represent a software bug, project or business task, helpdesk ticket, for instance.
+Issues could also be of different types, such as task, bug, epic, and so on.
+* **Jira Resolution** - Issues that are resolved could mean different things, from an item being *fixed*, to *closed*, but conceptually means the status has changed.
+Jira has default statuses, which the project administrator could customize further.
+* **Jira Closure** - When an issue has reached its final status, marked as *closed*.
+* **GitLab Issue** - An issue reported within GitLab, and is trackable within GitLab.
+Issues are created via the [new issue button](https://docs.gitlab.com/ee/gitlab-basics/create-issue.html) and subsequently added to the issue traker of the project.
+- etc...

 ## Next Steps